ADI-Academy/EnvironmentSetup/README.md

 If you followed all of the previous steps without error, you should be able to run Flask now!
 1. Make sure that your virtualenv is activated (remember: `$ source bin/activate`)

-2. Copy and paste the following code into a file (don't worry if you don't understand what's going on - we'll be going into granular detail in the coming weeks!):
+2. Copy and paste the following code into a file and save it .
+If you don't know how to do this, download [an editor](#editors), copy the code into a file and save it in the virtualenv. (don't worry if you don't understand what's going on in the code - we'll be going into granular detail in the coming weeks!):
 ```python
 from flask import Flask
 app = Flask(__name__)